Early Childhood Studies

 Industry and Careers

-To view more alumni profiles and to learn more about career pathways, see Careers in Early Childhood Studies.
+To view more alumni profiles and to learn more about career pathways, visit Careers in Early Childhood Studies.

 Field education (often called placement) is a crucial component of the part-time direct-entry Bachelor of Arts in Early Childhood Studies program.